 We also have a report on Health Concerns from a working nurse about issues she sees in her practice with Central VT Home Health & Hospice, and in her reading about health-care.
-We hear from our Secretary, who is also VT State Grange chair for Home Economics, about upcoming knitting and sewing contests, or the annual baking contest.
+We hear from our Secretary, who is also VT State Grange Chair for Home Economics, about upcoming knitting and sewing contests, or the annual baking contest.

 We have a report on the Hall, which is such a large part of our activities, as well of our expenses.
 We talk about problems that need addressing, and about plans for the future improvement of the Hall.
 This responsibility is shared with the “Friends of the Capital City Grange Hall”, which was set up to focus on Hall projects and ways to fund them.

 During the meeting, members who are present may suggest a motion to commit the Grange to a project, express an opinion, send a letter or make a contribution.
 Members are given the opportunity to discuss all aspects, before the Grange votes for or against the resolution.
 Grange meetings are run on Roberts’ Rules of Order, and are designed as a forum for civil discussion and debate, in which all can have their say and be equal in decision-making.
 We’re happy to support projects when there is someone who cares to follow through on the outcome, so bring your ideas!

 Each meeting also asks if any Grange members are “sick or in distress”, and if so, may direct Flora (one of the 3 Graces) to send a card, fruit and/or flowers.
 Or someone may volunteer to visit and help out.

 At our Grange, the Closing is followed by a re-arrangement of the Hall in preparation for a “Program” starting about 5:30.
 These are arranged by the “Lecturer” of the Grange, and are designed provide information and entertainment for Grange members.
 They may include showing a film or video, or a lecture or other presentation by an expert in some field, or a baking contest—every year the Grange sponsors one.
-Programs have included discussions about health insurance changes, proposed amendments to counteract the Supreme Court’s “Citizens United” decision, changes to the Bottle Bill, showing of the film on the building of the Grange Hall, and many more.
-We welcome anyone who is interested—like virtually all Grange activities, the Programs are free and open to the public.
+Programs have included discussions about health insurance changes, proposed amendments to counteract the Supreme Court’s “Citizens United” decision, changes to the Bottle Bill, showing of the film on the building of the Grange Hall, sing-alongs, and many more.
+We welcome anyone who is interested—like all Grange activities, the Programs are free and open to the public–no passwords are required.